 About: Dave Gnukem is an open source retro-style 2D scrolling platform shooter, inspired by and similar to Duke Nukem 1 (a famous original 1991 game that launched the Duke Nukem series).
 It currently runs on Windows, Mac, Linux and various other platforms.
 It is written in C++ and uses LibSDL libraries.
 It features an integrated level editor.
+(Please note this is not a 'clone' or a 're-make'; it is probably most akin to a parody.)

 • Now with less crashes